 Shortly after graduating from law school in 2010, I knew that starting my own firm was my ultimate goal.
 While I worked for Special Counsel and as a contract attorney, I also began working as a solo practitioner in the Dallas area.
 With a focus on immigration, personal injury, and criminal defense law, I slowly grew my client base and picked up valuable knowledge and experience working with people across the Dallas area.
-By 2013, I was working exclusively as a solo practitioner running my own firm, the Mathew Law Firm.
+By 2013, I was working exclusively as a solo practitioner running my own firm, M Mathew Law Firm, PLLC.

 Despite juggling a multitude of responsibilities over the years, I have developed a reputation as an honest and hardworking attorney who always puts the needs of the client first.
 Over the course of the last nine years, I have had the pleasure of helping countless individuals and families with the immigration process, in part because I know what it's like to be in their shoes.
 I originally got into the legal profession because I wanted to find a career that would allow me to help people and have a positive impact on my community.
 Now, after nearly a decade of working as an attorney in the Dallas area, I'm proud to have served thousands of clients — and I hope to continue to provide the very best in legal counsel and representation to anyone who needs it.